telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/move-shapes-on-key-press.md

 ---
 title: Move Shapes with Arrow Keys
 page_title: Move Shapes with Arrow Keys | Kendo UI Diagram
-description: "Learn how to add to move the shapes Kendo UI Diagram by pressing the keyboard arrow keys."
+description: "Learn how to move the shapes of a Kendo UI Diagram by pressing the keyboard arrow keys."
 slug: howto_move_shapes_with_arrow_keys
 ---

 # Move Shapes with Arrow Keys

-The example below demonstrates how to move the shapes of a diagram when pressing the keyboard arrow buttons.

-To achieve this behavior, follow the main steps below:
+To move the shapes of a Kendo UI Diagram by pressing the keyboard arrow keys, follow the main steps below:

-1. Handle the diagram's `load` event and check whether the selected item is shape.
+1. Handle the `load` event of the Diagram and check whether the selected item is a shape.
 2. If the clicked object is a shape, assign a handler to the standard `keyPress` event of the `window` object.
-3. Use the `Shape` `bounds()` method in order to move the shape depending on the pressed key.
+3. To move the shape depending on the pressed key, use the `bounds()` method of the `Shape`.

 ###### Example